 - What is one thing you would change about your day?

-This exercise helps kids to better be introspective about their day, their feelings, and can also alert you to some changes that your kids may benefit from.
+This exercise helps kids be more introspective about their day and their feelings and can also alert you to some changes that your kids may benefit from.
 Obviously, if their answer is, “I want 600 more donuts in my day,” our answer would look something like “your stomach can’t hold that many donuts in a single day, but it does sound delicious.”
 Encourage them to find something sincere to comment on.
-Make sure you answer the same questions too — when you reflect the same introspective and genuine insight back to your kids it makes them take the whole exercise more seriously.
+Make sure you answer the same questions too.
+When you reflect the same introspective and genuine insight back to your kids, it makes them take the whole exercise more seriously.

 In fact, self-care and self-respect are things we learn really early on in our childhoods.
 We watch our parents and elders and how they move and interact with the world.
 We learn from these interactions on a grand scale, including things like language, posture, speech patterns, accents, attitudes, anger management, etc. When you exhibit compassion to yourself you’re not only benefiting yourself; you’re also equipping your child with tools that can give them a life where they feel happy and loved.